MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### SharePoint Online
 _Publisher: Accenture_

 The SharePoint Online connector crawls content from any SharePoint Online site collection URL.
 The connector retrieves Sites, Lists, Folders, List Items, and attachments, and other pages (in .aspx format).
 This connector supports SharePoint running in the Microsoft O365 offering.
-Support for crawling the one-premises offerings of SharePoint is supported by SharePoint 2010/2007 Connector and SharePoint 2013 Connector.
+Support for crawling the on-premises offerings of SharePoint is supported by SharePoint 2010/2007 Connector and SharePoint 2013 Connector.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/SharePoint+Online+Connector)